episode6/disposables/README.md

   @Override
   protected void onCreate(Bundle savedInstanceState) {
+    // AndroidExecutors is a made up class, you should provide
+    // your own executor
     mUiExecutor = AndroidExecutors.uiThreadExecutor();

     Service myService = bindService(MyService.class);
     mDisposables.add(MoreDisposables.forUnbindService(myService));

-    // AndroidExecutors is a made up class, you should provide
-    // your own executor
-    Executor uiExecutor = AndroidExecutors.uiThreadExecutor();

     // Fetch api data from myService and add a callback for it.
     ListenableFuture<SomeApiData> apiDataFuture = myService.getApiData();